×

 Swot Analysis of "Singapore Airlines in the 90s" written by Bruce McKern, David Lloyd includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Sia Singapore facing as an external strategic factors.
 Some of the topics covered in Singapore Airlines in the 90s case study are - Strategic Management Strategies, International business, Leadership, National competitiveness, Strategy execution and Global Business.

-Some of the macro environment factors that can be used to understand the Singapore Airlines in the 90s casestudy better are - – increasing government debt because of Covid-19 spendings, wage bills are increasing, increasing household debt because of falling income levels, competitive advantages are harder to sustain because of technology dispersion, there is increasing trade war between United States & China, increasing commodity prices, increasing inequality as vast percentage of new income is going to the top 1%, central banks are concerned over increasing inflation, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc
+Some of the macro environment factors that can be used to understand the Singapore Airlines in the 90s casestudy better are - – increasing transportation and logistics costs, increasing household debt because of falling income levels, increasing commodity prices, technology disruption, competitive advantages are harder to sustain because of technology dispersion, increasing government debt because of Covid-19 spendings, central banks are concerned over increasing inflation, digital marketing is dominated by two big players Facebook and Google, there is backlash against globalization, etc

 12 Hrs